 Applicants who are homeschooled and do not have an official high school transcript are not required to take the General Education Development (GED) Test or the California High School Proficiency Examination.
 If the learner does not have access to an official transcript or does not subscribe to a transcript service, the learner will be asked to submit a transcript created by the primary teacher.
 The transcript must be signed by the student's parent or guardian, and must list the secondary school courses the student completed and include a statement that the student successfully completed a secondary school education in a homeschool setting.
-Submitted transcripts will be evaluated by the Office of the Registrar.

-- 3. SAT I or ACT Scores: The applicant must have an official SAT I or ACT score report sent from the appropriate testing agency or a score reported on the official transcript. - 4.
-One letter of recommendation from school officials where the applicant is currently enrolled or has most recently attended.
-Upon admission to the University, recommendation forms are destroyed and are not a part of the student's permanent record.
+3. One letter of recommendation from school officials where the applicant is currently enrolled or has most recently attended.
+Upon admission to the university, recommendation forms are destroyed and are not a part of the student's permanent record.